Why do most of us love movies and Netflix evenings?

 Not that it needs to build any differentiation, it is already a well-known brand.

-But one of the reasons it has also reached there is because of its authentic brand story with a mission of protecting the planet.
+But one of the reasons it has also reached there is because of its authentic brand story with a mission and brand pillar message of protecting the planet.
 Recently, its transfer of ownership to nonprofit organizations also made big news.

 Patagonia has built differentiation with its mission and brand story, but also with authentic stories about its users.